NanoVNA-Saver/nanovna-saver/README.md

 python3 nanovna-saver.py
 ```

+### Using the software

+Connect your NanoVNA to a serial port, and enter this serial port in the serial port box.
+Click "Open serial" to connect.

+The app can collect multiple sweeps to get more accurate measurements.
+Enter the number of sweeps to be done in the
+sweep count box.
+Each sweep is 101 data points, and takes about 1.5 seconds to complete.

+Marker frequencies are entered in Hz.
+Press enter after typing the frequency for it to take effect.

+To get accurate TDR measurements, calibrate the device, and attach the cable to be measured at the calibration plane -
+ie. at the same position where the calibration load would be attached.

 ### License
 This software is licensed under version 3 of the GNU General Public License.
 It comes with NO WARRANTY.